Murder of Yanfei Bao: Opening arguments

 During the first day, Cao pleaded not guilty through an interpreter.
-Stuart delivered the Crown's opening address, arguing that Cao had stabbed Yanfei Bao inside a Trevor St property he had intended to buy before putting her body into a car and hiding it on farmland.
+Stuart delivered the Crown's opening address, arguing that Cao had stabbed Yanfei Bao inside a Trevor Street property he had intended to buy, before putting her body into a car and hiding it on farmland.
 He said there was possible sexual motive behind Cao's murder of Bao, citing a deleted photo found on the defendant's phone.
 Stuart also said that forensic evidence confirmed that Bao's blood was found inside the property and that CCTV footage, phone polling and geolocation data were used to track Cao's movements.
 Stuart also explained that Police had been able to unlock Bao's phone in May 2024, allowing them to use the cellphone data to find Bao's remains and track Cao's movements following her disappearance.

 MacLeod delivered the defence's opening address, stating that Cao denied murdering Bao and that the defence position was that the evidence did not support a guilty verdict.
-He claimed that the evidence was "much muddier than the Crown would lead you to believe" and urged the jury not to let emotions "cloud their judgment."
+He claimed that the evidence was "much muddier than the Crown would lead you to believe," and urged the jury not to let emotions "cloud their judgment."
 MacLeod also questioned the scope of the Police investigation.

 Crown testimony and evidence

-The Crown presented several witnesses including Detective Constable Andrew Calder, Bao's partner Paul Gooch builder Mervin Boclot, several of Bao's colleagues, friends, and relatives, "Home and Castle Hardware and Stuff hardware store" owner Dennis Shrimpton, and Cao's former employer Chun-Chieh (Jason) Li.
-The Crown also submitted footage of Bao entering the Home and Castle Hardware and Stuff hardware store in New Brighton and buying a spade on the same day that Bao was murdered.
+The Crown presented several witnesses including Detective Constable Andrew Calder, Bao's partner Paul Gooch, builder Mervin Boclot, several of Bao's colleagues, friends, and relatives, hardware store owner Dennis Shrimpton, and Cao's former employer Chun-Chieh (Jason) Li.
+The Crown also submitted footage of Cao entering the Home and Castle Hardware and Stuff hardware store in New Brighton and buying a spade on the same day that Bao was murdered.
 In addition, Police detective inspector Joel Syme told the Court that Police were able to track Bao's cellphone movements around Halswell Village and Tai Tapu cell tower.

-Other Crown witnesses included Senior Constable Dean Stevenson, Police digital forensic analyst Joshua Locke (who analysed Bao's phone messages), Detective Constables Andrew Calder, Grace Schurgers, Constable Duncan Fosbender, During the court proceedings, Judge Preston warned Cao several times for repeatedly asking the witnesses irrelevant questions, previously-asked questions and questions that were beyond the witnesses' scope. and Detective Leanne Benjamin.
+Other Crown witnesses included Senior Constable Dean Stevenson, Police digital forensic analyst Joshua Locke (who analysed Bao's phone messages), Detective Constables Andrew Calder, Grace Schurgers, and Constable Duncan Fosbender.
+During the court proceedings, Judge Preston warned Cao several times for repeatedly asking the witnesses irrelevant questions, previously-asked questions and questions that were beyond the witnesses' scope.
 ESR forensic scientist Wendy Janes testified about forensic evidence found at the Hornby property that Bao visited prior to her death.
 The Court also heard testimony regarding Bao's car and injuries from constables Abigail Howe, Clayton Davison and detective Geoff Reid.
 In addition, the Crown presented a six hour Police interview of Cao following his arrest on 22 July 2023.